-“..on April 6th 2016 the two of them embarked on their journey of bistroficating Berlin with the help of fried bitterballen.”
+..on April 6th, 2016 the two of them embarked on their journey of bistrofying Berlin with the help of fried bitterballen.

-Lode and Stijn were in a way always destined to run a restaurant together.
-Hospitality runs in their blood, Lode’s parents own a bakery and Stijn’s parents a restaurant.
+Lode and Stijn were, in a way, always destined to run a restaurant together.
+Hospitality runs in their blood—Lode's parents own a bakery and Stijn's parents a restaurant.
 They also attended Dutch culinary school together and then worked restaurant for three years.
-And when they eventually did go separate ways, with Lode making pit stops at Matthias Dahlgren in Stockholm and the iconic Bar Tartine in San Francisco and Stijn working at the Four Seasons in Prag and Hamburg, the two of them always hoped for an eventual reunion with their culinary spirit brother.
+And when they eventually did go separate ways, with Lode making pit stops at Matthias Dahlgren in Stockholm and the iconic Bar Tartine in San Francisco and Stijn working at the Four Seasons in Prague and Hamburg, the two of them always hoped for an eventual reunion.

 Lode & Stijn opened the doors to their completely refurbished restaurant and the work done on this venue is extraordinary.
 What used to be a strange café with awkwardly pink walls is now a contemporary and pleasantly unique restaurant with a lot of love for details.
 The vibe is sophisticated yet casual, with beautiful wooden chairs complementing the extraordinarily cool wooden benches that line the wall.
 The usage of the space always strikes me as very smart and the open and transparent kitchen in the back illuminates the faces of guests seated at the massive chef's table.

-Eating at Lode & Stijn’s can go two ways, either you explore their a la carte menu of smaller plates (tip – share them family style) or you leave your fate in the hands of the chefs and go for the five course tasting menu.
-Regardless of which path you choose to venture down on, you will have the distinct pleasure to encounter Lode van Zuylen’s outrageously good bread baking skills at an early point of your dinner.
-His sourdough bread with it’s distinctively charred crust is amazing beyond words and belongs to the best damn bread you can get in Berlin, without a doubt.
+Eating at Lode & Stijn's can go two ways; either you explore their à la carte menu of smaller plates (tip: share them family style) or you leave your fate in the hands of the chefs and go for the five-course tasting menu.
+Regardless of which path you choose, you will have the distinct pleasure of encountering Lode van Zuylen's outrageously good bread baking skills early on in your dinner.
+His sourdough bread, with its distinctively charred crust, is amazing beyond words and joins the ranks as the some of the best damn bread you can get in Berlin, without a doubt.

-The food at Lode & Stijn is symbolic of a style of cooking you’ll find at modern restaurants in the Western world, where young chefs with fine dining experience venture down simpler paths.
-Produce focused, simple, no-fuss cooking influenced by multiple cuisines.
-Eating at Lode & Stijn is essentially an exercise in simplicity and a culinary memoir of the two owners combined culinary upbringing.
-Plates never feature more than three to four main ingredients and a large part of the menu will change on a weekly basis according the seasonal availability of ingredients.
+The food at Lode & Stijn is symbolic of a style of cooking you'll find at modern restaurants in the Western world, where young chefs with fine dining experience venture down simpler paths.
+Produce-focused, simple, no-fuss cooking influenced by multiple cuisines.
+Eating at Lode & Stijn is essentially an exercise in simplicity and a culinary memoir of the two owners' combined culinary upbringing.
+Plates never feature more than three to four main ingredients and a large part of the menu changes on a weekly basis according the seasonal availability of ingredients.

-The best example of their food are the divine and utterly heavenly deep fried Dutch beef Bitterballen, served with fresh mayo and known to have made grown men weep out of pleasure.
-Another signature dish is the smoked trout with blood sausage and potato salad that made its initial appearance at the Silo Coffee pop up and is an insanely brilliant dish getting better with each visit.
-Same goes for the beef tartar on charred sourdough with oyster emulsion and fried capers, a dish so perfectly balanced and smashingly satisfying that I proclaim it the sexiest dish in Berlin food today.
+The best example of their food are the divine and utterly heavenly deep fried Dutch beef bitterballen, served with fresh mayo and known to have made grown men weep out of pleasure.
+Another signature dish is the smoked trout with blood sausage and potato salad that made its initial appearance at the Silo Coffee pop up and is an insanely brilliant dish that seems to get better with each visit.
+Same goes for the beef tartare on charred sourdough with oyster emulsion and fried capers, a dish so perfectly balanced and smashingly satisfying that I proclaim it the sexiest dish in Berlin food today.

-Every dish is certainly not as sexy as the tartar and certain oyster and Hungarian cheese dumpling elements have to dismissed as experiments, something inherently normal for a three week old restaurant that reinvents itself every week.
-Same goes for the wines, while the standard open bottles aren’t very exciting, Stijn has a very good arsenal of old world contemporary bottles on stock, a lot of them natural.
+Every dish is certainly not as sexy as the tartare and certain oyster and Hungarian cheese dumpling elements have to be dismissed as experiments, something inherently normal for a three-week-old restaurant that reinvents itself every week.
+Same goes for the wines—while the standard open bottles aren't very exciting, Stijn has a very good arsenal of old world contemporary bottles on stock, a lot of them natural.